UBC-DSCI/introduction-to-datascience-python/source/setup.md

 pip install --upgrade jupyterlab-git conda env update --file https://raw.githubusercontent.com/UBC-DSCI/data-science-a-first-intro-python-worksheets/main/environment.yml
 ```
-The second command installs the specific python and package versions specified in
+The second command installs the specific Python and package versions specified in
 the `environment.yml` file found in
 [the worksheets repository](https://worksheets.python.datasciencebook.ca).
 We will always keep the versions in the `environment.yml` file updated